 Sonoma County, with the 3rd highest incidence of childhood cancer in California (10), must be proactive.
 We can’t afford to continue to spray synthetic chemicals that endanger our students, our workers and ourselves.

-Strong measures to reduce pesticide exposure are already in place in Marin and Mendocino, it’s time for us to show our leadership by finding innovative, safer and proactive options.
+Strong measures to reduce pesticide exposure are already in place in Marin and Mendocino.
+It’s time for us to show our leadership by finding more innovative, safer, and proactive options.

 How are we going to protect our kids, workers and animals?

-- Require all government agencies follow new regulations for safe pesticide use including the Healthy Schools Act (11) and Sonoma County’s NPDES Permit for stormwater discharges (12).
+- Require all government agencies follow new regulations for safe pesticide use including the Healthy Schools Act (11) and Sonoma County’s NPDES Permit for stormwater discharges (pages 46-47).